citp/privacy-policy-historical/g/ga/gal/galeriashqiptare.net.md

-> *The following text is extracted and transformed from the galeriashqiptare.net privacy policy that was archived on 2011-02-21.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110221000524id_/http%3A//www.galsh.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the galeriashqiptare.net privacy policy that was archived on 2011-11-01.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111101134543id_/http%3A//www.galsh.com/privacy-policy.php) for the most accurate reproduction.*

-# Privacy Policy - Photo & Video Galleries - Galeria Shqiptare
+# Privacy Policy - Galeria Shqiptare

 ****Privacy Policy****